 BPA uses energy produced from the LSRD throughout the year, especially during peak demands which is most often in the winter months when energy loads are high due to individuals heating their homes.
-During cold snaps or emergency situations when energy production from other forms of generation may be negligible or unavailable, the LSRD could theoretically produce their entire nameplate capacity of 3,033 MW of energy, representing about 14% of BPA's total peaking capacity.
-For 2022, BPA projects that the LSRD have a 120-hour capacity of 3,143 MW of energy in January.
-The LSRD produced just under 1,600 MW of energy during a recent extreme weather event.
-The LSRD have the ability to quickly ramp up energy production within minutes to meet loads.
+During cold snaps or emergency situations when energy production from other forms of generation may be negligible or unavailable, the LSRD could theoretically produce a peak capacity of 3,483 MW of energy, representing about 15% of BPA's total peaking capacity, and provide 2,300 MW of firm peaking capacity.
+86 The LSRD produced just under 1,600 MW of energy during a recent extreme weather event that took place during the summer when flows are typically lower.
+104 The LSRD have the ability to quickly ramp up energy production within minutes to meet loads.
 Dispatchable resources of the broader hydrosystem, including the LSRD, are important to overall system reliability because of their ability to quickly react to losses of generation sources in other parts of the grid or large increases in demand due to extreme weather events.

-It should be noted that the LSRD can only provide these high levels of peaking capacity when water levels are sufficient, primarily during the spring runoff.
+The LSRD can provide variable levels of peaking capacity year-round, particularly in the winter, which is difficult to achieve or replace through other available carbon-free resources.
+The LSRD can provide the highest levels of peaking capacity when water levels are sufficient, primarily during the spring runoff.
 Peaking capacity is most needed in winter and summer months when energy demand is high and weather extremes are most frequent.
-Winter cold snaps in the Pacific Northwest are likely to occur in December or January.
-December and January are often periods of low generation for the LSRD due to low river flow as precipitation falls as snow.
-As climate change progresses, this trend may change as more precipitation in winter falls as rain rather than snow.
-66 Climate change also is predicted to cause more interannual variation, meaning increased variability from historic climate patterns that have been traditionally utilized for forecasting, further complicating the ability to forecast future winter sustained peaking capacity.
+During winter cold snaps in the Pacific Northwest, which are likely to occur from December to February, the LSRD have traditionally produced above average generation levels, and as climate change progresses, precipitation trends are expected to result in more generation during the winter as more precipitation falls as rain rather than snow.
+Climate change also is predicted to cause more interannual variation, meaning increased variability from historic climate patterns that have been traditionally utilized for forecasting, further complicating the ability to forecast future winter sustained peaking capacity.